 Also, why does the North have to be north anyway?
 Why does Europe have to be at the top of the map?
 Space is infinite, which means that there is no “Up” or “Down” in the universe.

 Furthermore, why does West have to be west?
-North America is closer to Japan than it is to Europe, so why is the International Date Line between them?
+North America is closer to Asia than it is to Europe, so why is the International Date Line between them?
 Why does the Prime Meridian, the central line of longitude, pass through Western Europe?
 There can only be one Equator, considering the Earth’s axis, but the Prime Meridian is a completely arbitrary line that could have been drawn anywhere.

 However, of all the possible map projections, 16th century Europeans felt the most comfortable with choosing one that inflated their countries to match the size of their egos.
 Central position, top of the world, and enlarged countries – how could the Europeans resist the temptation?
 As we hear so often, the victors write the history books, and apparently, they also draw the maps!